Manage and increase quotas and limits for resources with Azure Machine Learning

 ---|---|

-Azure subscriptions associated with an Azure Active Directory tenant | Unlimited |
+Azure subscriptions associated with a Microsoft Entra tenant | Unlimited |

-Coadministrators per subscription | Unlimited. |
+Coadministrators per subscription | Unlimited |

 Resource groups per subscription | 980 |